 If you purchase your property in New York as an investment and would like to rent it out, we will be delighted to assist you in managing the entire process.
 We will find a reliable and qualified tenant, assist in signing the lease, make sure the tenant has moved in and is paying rent on time.
 For a small management fee, we will also take care of your bill payments and make sure maintenance and tax are paid on time.
 The rental market is usually good in New York so you should not have a problem finding a tenant.
 Vacancies are low, rents have been going up steadily in the last few years.
 Please note that majority of New York building allow only long-term leases starting from 12 months or longer.
 There are several buildings that allow month-to-month leases.
 Evans agents will be glad to recommend a building that would fit your needs best.
 You can use your rental income to cover tax, monthly charges and part of your mortgage payments.
 It is not easy to have all your mortgage payments and expenses to be covered by rental proceeds in New York.

-Interest rates going down make mortgage more affordable, so it contributes to price growth or support.
-It is not clear whether lowering the interest rates will make mortgages affordable enough to dramatically increase the number of buyers.
+Interest rates at historic lows make mortgage more affordable, so it contributes to price growth or support.
 For those who are looking to buy, this is a positive motivation to do so now.
 The following factors are mostly relevant for the condo market, and are therefore very important for investors in general and foreign investors in particular.
 In the New York residential market, only condo purchases are easily accessible to foreign investors and are easy to handle for local investors.
 These properties comprise only around 25% of all residential real estate that is available in New York.
-These limits contributed to the continued growth of the condo prices over 2006 and 2007, which considerably outperformed the market.
-We think that this trend will continue in the coming year.
-Additionally, the weak dollar makes purchasing New York real estate very attractive for holders of other stronger currencies.
-Strong foreign demand will support growth in the condo segment of the market, and, combined with lowering interest rates, might contribute to the price growth.
-Laws and cooperative agreements vary.
+These limits contributed to the continued growth of the condo prices over the last decade, which considerably outperformed the market.
+We think that this trend will continue in the coming years.